 - Keep candles away from flammable materials.

-- Keep your tree watered, don’t let your holiday tree dry out.
+- Keep your Christmas Tree watered, don’t let your holiday tree dry out.

 - Shop securely online over the holidays.

-- Make a communications plan with your family while you’re together for the holidays.
+- Make a communications plan with your family and friends while you’re together during the holidays.

 For more engaging content attach graphics to social media posts.
 Below are collections of holiday safety related graphics that you can share with the below text.

-- United States FIre Administration (USFA) Cooking Fire Safety Outreach (link)
+- United States Fire Administration (USFA) Cooking Fire Safety Outreach

 - Giving or getting a new tablet or smartphone?
 Download emergency preparedness apps and set up the emergency contact feature on your phone. www.fema.gov/mobile-app #HolidaySafety

 - Buying #LastMinuteGifts?
-Grab a flashlight and batteries to start an emergency supply kit.
+Provide a winter weather emergency supply kit item.
 Get the entire list at: www.ready.gov/kit #HolidaySafety

 - Talk with family about who to call, where to meet and what to pack for an emergency this holiday season. www.ready.gov/plan #SafeTravels